 For more than 160 years, account security has been a top priority for Wells Fargo.
-Today, we remain as committed as ever and use the latest technologies to help protect your financial information and privacy.
+We have a number of security measures in place to address evolving online threats.
+We are also continuously enhancing our controls to help protect your personal and account information.

 In addition, under federal law, Regulation E (Electronic Fund Transfer Act) provides certain protections to consumer customers when there is unauthorized account activity.
 Regulation E covers electronic fund transfer activity through a checking, savings, or other consumer asset account at a financial institution used primarily for personal, family, or household purposes.
 All of the protections provided by Regulation E are incorporated into our Online Security Guarantee.
 In addition, our Online Security Guarantee expands these protections to cover other types of unauthorized transactions, including certain business and brokerage monetary transactions as described above.
 Learn how our Online Security Guarantee works.